MrDayKwan/GRE-calculator/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See ![LICENSE][license-url] for more information.
+See [LICENSE](https://github.com/asa-holland/GRE-calculator/LICENSE.txt) for more information.